 Handbrake’s default encoder settings might not be the best most of the time.
 They included the Presets with different options in terms of encoding speed, from ultrafast to very slow.
-Bear in mind that fast encoding speeds usually sacrifice video quality and file size.
-A fast encoder preset could reduce quality or increase the file size, while a slow encoder uses algorithms that take longer but result in higher quality and more compression.
+Bear in mind that fast encoding speeds usually pay in video quality and file size.
+A fast encoder can reduce quality or increase the file size, while a slow encoder uses algorithms that take longer but result in higher quality.

 If you are still experiencing slow encoding speeds, try experimenting by adjusting the presets with the Constant Quality slider.
-The recommended RF values for H.264 and H.265 are between 18-28.
-An RF of 18 will produce smaller file size and faster encoding speeds.
+The recommended RF values for H.264 range from 18-28, to not compromise quality.
+An RF above 28 will produce a smaller file size and faster encoding speeds.

-Filters are another type of settings that can be memory intensive.
-Filters like denoise and sharpen can slow down your encoding.
+Filters are another type of setting that can be memory-intensive.
+Filters like denoise or sharpen can slow down your encoding process.
 If you are looking to speed up your encoding, make sure that these filters are off.

 3. The Source File.

 Last but not least is the source file.
 Large files will also affect performance mainly based on the resolution and format.
-If you are compressing a 4K video, you’ll certainly have a slower encoding process, than if you are encoding a 576p file.
+If you are compressing a 4K video, you’ll definitely have a slower encoding process, than if you are encoding a 1080p file.

-1. Check whether you have downloaded and copied the right and the last version of the library files libdvdcss in Handbrake folders to enable circumventing the Content Scramble System (CSS) used on DVDs.
-For more information on how to install it, check above.
+- Libdvdcss?
+Check whether you have downloaded and copied the right and the last version of the library files libdvdcss into Handbrake folders to help circumvent the Content Scramble System (CSS) used on DVDs.

-2. Make sure you are scanning the disc and choosing the main title.
-By default, Handbrake will scan the entire disc and will give you many titles to rip, from deleted scenes, bonus clips, extras, etc. Having so many options makes it difficult for you to choose the right one.
-Play the main feature and record the name of the main title.
+- Make sure you are scanning the disc and choosing the right title.
+By default, Handbrake will scan the entire disc and will give you the titles, from deleted scenes, bonus clips, extras, etc. Having so many options makes it difficult for you to choose the right one.
+Play the main feature and write down the name of the main title.

-Once it finished scanning the DVD, make sure you choose the right Title and choose the entire range of Chapters, for example from 1 – 30.
+Once it is finished scanning the DVD, make sure you choose the right Title and the entire range of Chapters, for example from 1 – 30.

 Common problems when adding subtitles.

-If you are unable to transfer subtitles from a DVD to MP4, try changing the Burn-in Behavior parameters.
+If you are unable to transfer subtitles from a DVD to an MP4 file, try changing the Burn-in Behavior parameters.

-Go to “Subtitles” tab, select the right track and make sure that only the “Burned In” option is checked.
+- Go to the “Subtitles” tab, select the right track and make sure that only the “Burned In” option is checked.

 The burn-in behavior helps you select which subtitles you can make permanent by overlaying them on the video image.
-Choosing “none” as burn-in behavior, forces only subtitles and does not force any CC tracks.
-Sometimes Close Captions CC tracks are unsupported, so this option will only force subtitles.Click here to get your 25% OFF discount and a FREE 5-day Seedbox optimization course now. 🤑
+Choosing “none” as burn-in behavior, forces only subtitles and does not force any Close Captions (CC) tracks.
+Sometimes CC tracks are unsupported, so this option will only force subtitles.Click here to get your 25% OFF discount and a FREE 5-day Seedbox optimization course now. 🤑